stepansnigirev/mpy-bitcoin/README.md

-# mpy-hashlib
+# mpy-bitcoin

-hashlib C-module for micropython with sha1, sha256, sha512 and ripemd160 support
+extends `hashlib` micropython module and adds `_ecc` module with optimized C implementation of elliptic curves and hashing algorithms.